-The City of Tacoma last updated its SMP in 1996.
-Since that time, there have been substantial changes in the way shorelines are regulated.
-New scientific data and research methods have improved our understanding of shoreline ecological functions and their value in terms of fish and wildlife, water quality and human health.
-This information also helps us understand how development in these sensitive areas impacts these functions and values.
-The new Shoreline Guidelines, upon which this SMP is based, reflect this improved understanding and place a priority on protection and restoration of shoreline ecological functions.
+The City of Tacoma last updated dopted its first SMP in December 1976 which was subsequently updated in 1996, 2013, and 2016.
+1996.
+Since that timethe last comprehensive update in 2016, there have been substantial only minor changes in the way shorelines are regulated.
+In 2016, Nnew scientific data and research methods have were incorporated to improved our understanding of shoreline ecological functions and their value in terms of fish and wildlife, water quality and human health.
+This information also helpeds us understand how development in these sensitive areas impacts these functions and values.
+The new Shoreline Guidelines, upon which the 2016 SMP is based, reflect this improved understanding and place a priority on protection and restoration of shoreline ecological functions.
+The 2019 minor update was undertaken as part of the state's required periodic review of the City's shoreline program.